 Sometimes, you may need to add a whole lot of different filters to narrow down the search request as much as possible.

 Let’s take any clothes marketplace as an example where the range of items is wide.
 The filters can be by category, price, brand, size, fabric, color, the purpose of use (business clothes, casual, beach, etc.), and so on.

 This feature is intended to deliver information about the product or service to potential customers.

-If you want to marketplace platform for goods, the Product Screen can contain:
+If you want a marketplace platform for goods, the Product Screen can contain:

-For example, if we take a knife, it can be “Home-Kitchen-Tools”, as here in the picture.
+For example, if we take a knife, it can be “Home-Kitchen-Tools,” as shown in the picture.

 If you want to build one for services, it can consist of:

 Every item and service has its price.
-Thus, to buy it users should have a secure, reliable, and user-friendly Payment Gateway.
+Thus, to buy something, users should have a secure, reliable, and user-friendly Payment Gateway.

 So when creating a marketplace website, try to make sure that it:

 The chat for buyers isn’t that different from the one for sellers.